Dehumidifier set to 45 percent humidity operating in a residential living room to prevent mold growth

 Best Dehumidifier Settings to Prevent Mold: Ideal Humidity Levels for Every Room

-This guide is part of our complete Dehumidifiers resource center, where homeowners can learn how to control indoor humidity and prevent moisture-related damage.
+This guide is part of our complete guide to choosing and using a dehumidifier effectively, where homeowners can learn how to select, place, operate, and maintain dehumidifiers for long-term moisture control.

 What Humidity Level Causes Mold Growth?